 Other information such as allergies or specific diets are clues we can use to provide you with an accurate diagnosis of your trichology condition.
 Sometimes, the evidence lies in your scalp and may require doing a scalp biopsy, which can be essential to solving the case.
 Sometimes, a blood test is also necessary.
 Contact us for a consultation and we will help you find out what trichology condition you have.

 As trichology issues can have an emotional impact, seeking a treatment can help you psychologically and physiologically.
 If the hair loss is due to an infection, or another condition, treating the underlying problem may help prevent further hair loss.
-For general male pattern baldness there are two medicines that can be used to treat hair loss: p and minoxidil.
+For general male pattern baldness, minoxidil can be used to treat hair loss.

 Trichology is the science and study of hair (from the Greek ‘trikhos’ meaning hair).
 Clinical trichology (i.e. trichology in the context of practising members of the Institute) is the diagnosis and treatment of diseases and disorders of the hair and scalp.